yale-fortunoff/critical-editions-content/content/intro-hvt-0536.md

 [^50]: On the decision to remain, see Silbermann, *Czernowitz*, 140; on Chomed, see ibid., 351.

-[^51]: Beyle S.; HVT 0181 (1982); Fortunoff Archive.
+[^51]: Beyle S.; HVT-0181 (1982); Fortunoff Archive.
 They narrowly escaped death many times on their journey back, but eventually made it to Czernowitz where Beyle survived the war.

 The sense of foreboding was to prove all too accurate.
 In the first week of July numerous pogroms took place in the villages and small towns of northern Bukovina.
 Perpetrators of brutal killings, including those of women and children, included the Romanian and German army, as well as Ukrainian and Romanian peasants.[^52] In Czernowitz thousands were killed, including the head rabbi, Dr. Abraham Mark, and the cantor of the landmark central temple.[^53] In quick succession the Jews were forced to wear a yellow star and restrictions on movement were put in place.
 Young men were conscripted to repair the buildings and structures destroyed by the retreating Red Army.[^54] Still, as Nadler notes, "we had what to eat, we had where to sleep."
 In the successive deprivation of rights, the final blow of removal from one's home had not yet struck.